 URGENT NEWS: The FDA has issued a Class 1 recall of certain Wright Medical Profemur modular neck stems.
-The recall is due to an unexpectedly high number patients across the U.S. have reported a snapping, or fracture, of their Profemur hip system at the stem.
+The recall is due to an unexpectedly high number of patients across the U.S. who have reported a snapping, or fracture, of their Profemur hip system at the stem.

 The FDA describes a class 1 recall as “the most serious type of recall and involves situations in which there is a reasonable probability that use of these products will cause serious adverse health consequences or death.”